 - Use the Exploring Character Strengths guide to identify and reflect on your character strengths.

 - 20 Guidelines for Developing a Growth Mindset provides an excellent tool to perceive challenges as a way to grow.

-Finally, the Maximizing Strengths Masterclass© is the ultimate tool in helping yourself and others identify and develop their strengths.
+Finally, the Maximizing Strengths Masterclass© is the ultimate tool for helping yourself and others identify and develop their strengths.
 This coaching package is just what you need to become a strengths-based practitioner and help clients reach their potential.